Watch: 'Brutal attack' - police reveal 'dangerous' suspect in walkway homicide

-Police have today revealed more details on their investigation into the death of a man who was attacked on a Mt Albert walkway.
+Police have today revealed more details on their investigation into the "brutal" death of a man who was attacked on a Mt Albert walkway.

 A homicide inquiry is underway after the man's body was found on the Roy Clements Treeway, a popular walkway next to Mt Albert Grammar in suburban Auckland, on Tuesday.
 The walkway connects Alberton Ave and St Lukes shopping centre.